Windows Event ID 4732 — Member Added to Local Security Group

 - 5.Verify the Subject Account Name has legitimate authority to modify local groups.
 A standard domain user or service account performing this change is a privilege escalation indicator.

-View full guide for Event ID 4732 →See Event ID 4732 in your logs
+View the full guide for Event ID 4732 →See Event ID 4732 in your logs

 Upload a Windows Event Log (.evtx) file — EventPeeker automatically detects member added to local security group patterns, maps findings to MITRE ATT&CK, and generates an AI triage report.